Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Often people visit Florence as part of a wider Italian or European trip.
 Maybe you've been to Rome or Venice and are stopping in Florence en-route to your next location, or have just a few days before or after a cruise.

-Exploring Florence in three days is a delightful challenge, brimming with the promise of art, history, and culinary delights.
+Exploring Florence in 3 days is a delightful challenge, brimming with the promise of art, history, and culinary delights.

 A few useful tips for visitors...